jnk0le/cortexm-AES/README.md

 # cortexm AES

-FIPS 197 compliant software AES implementation optimized for real world cortex-m3/4/7 microcontrollers.
+FIPS 197 compliant software AES implementation optimized for real world cortex-m microcontrollers.

 ## notes
 - Do not use ECB cipher mode for anything more than 16 bytes of plaintext data per key.
-- Do not blindly trust in timming constantness of LUT based implementations since it depends on many factors that are unknown or just implementation defined like section placement (you need to verify it, especially before use in production).
+- Do not blindly trust in timming constantness of LUT based ciphers since it depends on many factors that are unknown or just implementation defined like section placement (you need to verify it, especially before use in production).
 - None of the currently available implementations protects against power/EMI analysis attacks.
 - do not use CM34_1T implementation on cortex-m7 since it is slower and will introduce timming leaks.